 Shareholders who wish to communicate with directors should do so by writing to Penn National Gaming, Inc., 825 Berkshire Boulevard, Suite 200, Wyomissing, PA 19610, Attention: Secretary.
-The Secretary of the Company reviews all such correspondence and forwards to the Board a summary of all such correspondence and copies of all correspondence that, in the opinion of the Secretary, deals with the functions of the Board or Board committees or that he otherwise determines requires their attention.
+The Secretary of the Company reviews all such correspondence and forwards to the Board a summary of all such correspondence that, in the opinion of the Secretary, deals with the functions of the Board or Board committees or that he otherwise determines requires their attention.
 Directors may at any time review a log of all correspondence received by the Company that is addressed to members of the Board and request copies of any such correspondence.
 Concerns relating to accounting, internal controls or auditing matters will be brought to the attention of the Audit Committee.

-(2) Stock awards represent phantom stock unit awards outstanding as of December 31, 2015.
-Stock awards outstanding include outstanding phantom stock unit awards in GLPI received by non-employee directors on a one-time basis as part of the Spin-Off, as more particularly described on page 33 of this Proxy Statement.
-Mr. Carlino's outstanding stock awards include 87,986 phantom stock units and 420,615 options in the Company and 53,069 restricted stock awards, 51,608 phantom stock units and 2,899,164 options in GLPI (which include shares and options received pursuant to an exchange transaction entered into with the Company prior to the Spin-Off but does not include awards received as Chief Executive Officer and Chairman of the Board of GLPI).
+(2) Stock awards represent phantom stock unit awards outstanding as of December 31, 2016.
+Stock awards outstanding phantom stock unit awards in GLPI received by non-employee directors on a one time basis as part of the Spin-Off, as more particularly described on page 49 of this Proxy Statement.
+Mr. Carlino's outstanding stock awards include 76,157 phantom stock units and 252,369 options in the Company and 26,534 restricted stock awards and 16,911 phantom stock units in GLPI (which are shares received pursuant to an oschange transaction emtered into with the Company prior to the Spin-Off but does not include awards received as Chief Executive Officer and Chairman of the Board of GLPI).
+Mr. Handler's outstanding stock awards in GLPI do not include awards received for serving on the Board of GLPI subsequent to the Spin-Off.